 I am inspired to imitate Jesus and Clare in this reverent act of service.

-Sister Annette Koss is the Pastoral Associate at Holy Spirit Parish, Kimberly/Darboy
+Sister Annette Koss is the retired Pastoral Associate at Holy Spirit Parish, Kimberly/Darboy